 - Guy Fawkes Day contributed to costume superstitions: people wore guy masks that looked like the English traitor to hide their true natures.

 - Costumes are still a Halloween must-have, and events like the Greenwich Village Halloween Parade are famous for elaborate dress-up.

 7. Stand at a Crossroads to Hear Your Future

 Crossroads are powerful symbols: they represent a place between worlds where the devil rules and where a man can sell his soul.
 Burials of thieves and suicides took place at crossroads so their ghosts couldn't figure out which road led back home.
 And at Halloween, if you stand at a crossroads, the superstition states that the spirits who are traveling the earth that night will whisper your future.

 Halloween Superstitions List

-There are many superstitions based on Halloween, and whether or not you believe in them, few people want to invite the attention of ghosts and bad luck.
+There are many superstitions based on Halloween, and whether you believe in them or not, few people want to invite the attention of ghosts and bad luck.
 So when Halloween comes around, always carry a lighted pumpkin: after all, you never know what's just around the corner in the dark.